biomedbigdata/website/content/authors/lina_willruth/_index.md

 ---
 # Display name
-name: Nico Trummer
+name: Lina Willruth

 # Username (this should match the folder name)
 authors:
-- nico_trummer
+- lina_willruth

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student Research Assistant
+role: Bachelor student

 organizations:
 - name: Chair of Experimental Bioinformatics